MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 	- __Your app adds a jump list shell link that references an executable in your package__.
 You cannot directly launch executables in your package from a jump list (with the exception of the absolute path of an app’s own .exe).
 Instead, register an app execution alias (which allows your converted app to start via a keyword as though it were on the PATH) and set the link target path to the alias instead.
 For details on how to use the appExecutionAlias extension, see [Desktop Bridge app extensions](desktop-to-uwp-extensions.md).
 Note that if you require assets of the link in jump list to match the original .exe, you will need to set assets such as the icon using [**SetIconLocation**](https://msdn.microsoft.com/library/windows/desktop/bb761047(v=vs.85).aspx) and the display name with PKEY_Title like you would for other custom entries.

 	- __Your app adds a jump list entries that references assets in the app's package by absolute paths__.
 The installation path of an app may change when its packages are updated, changing the location of assets (such as icons, documents, executable, and so on).
 If jump list entries reference such assets by absolute paths, then the app should refresh its jump list periodically (such as on app launch) to ensure paths resolve correctly.
 Alternatively, use the UWP [**Windows.UI.StartScreen.JumpList**](https://msdn.microsoft.com/library/windows/apps/windows.ui.startscreen.jumplist.aspx) APIs instead, which allow you to reference string and image assets using the package-relative ms-resource URI scheme (which is also language, DPI, and high contrast aware).

++ __Your app starts a utility to perform tasks__.
+Avoid starting command utilities such as PowerShell and Cmd.exe.
+Apps often start them because they provide a convenient way to obtain information from the operating system, access the registry, or access system capabilities.
+Use UWP APIs to accomplish these sorts of tasks instead.
+Those APIs are more performant because they don’t a separate executable to run, but more importantly, they keep app from reaching outside of the package.
+The app’s design stays consistent with the isolation, trust, and security that comes with a desktop bridge app.